tlienart/FranklinTemplates.jl/README.md

-# JuDoc Templates
+# Franklin Templates

-Templates for [JuDoc](https://github.com/tlienart/JuDoc.jl), the static-site generator in Julia.
+Templates for [Franklin](https://github.com/tlienart/Franklin.jl), the static-site generator in Julia.

-Most of these templates are adapted from existing, popular templates with minor modifications to accommodate JuDoc's content.
+Most of these templates are adapted from existing, popular templates with minor modifications to accommodate Franklin's content.

 **NOTE**: these templates should be seen as starting points, they are far from perfect.
 PRs to help improve them will be very welcome.